Your ISA and tax

 If you need to contact HMRC, the number for the HMRC helpline is 0300 200 3312.

 What is the Personal Savings Allowance?

-As of 6 April 2016, if you are a basic-rate taxpayer you are able to earn up to £1,000 in savings income, including interest on peer-to-peer loans, tax-free.
+If you are a basic-rate taxpayer you are able to earn up to £1,000 in savings income, including interest on peer-to-peer loans, tax-free.
 Higher-rate taxpayers are able to earn up to £500.
 This is called the Personal Savings Allowance.
 If you are an additional-rate tax payer, the Personal Savings Allowance does not apply to you.

 This is not dependent on or connected to your Lending Works ISA but could be used side by side.
 For example, you could invest £20,000 of current-year subscriptions into your Lending Works ISA and any interest you receive on this will be tax-free.
 In the same tax year, you could also lend around £20,000 using your Classic Account (assuming an annual interest rate of 5%) and the interest you receive would also be tax-free provided you are a basic-rate tax payer, the interest in your Classic Account does not exceed £1,000 each year and you have no other interest income (for example, from a bank savings account).